How to Make Flax Egg

 Flax eggs can usually be substituted in recipes calling for regular eggs at a 1:1 ratio.
 That means, if a recipe calls for 1 egg, you could use one flax egg as a replacement.
 This works in recipes for:

-There is a substitute for flaxseed in a flax egg.
-Chia seeds work well too.
+Chia seeds will work well as a flax substitute.
 Substitute the chia seeds equally, grind the seeds, and use them just as described here for the flax seeds.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!